teepobharu/my-nvim-ide/myReadme.md

 ft - snacks term
 sr - resume from fzf - fr
-fp - open new project dir not file in that project anymore
+fp - open new project dir not file in that project anymore snacks panel

+- a-w : switch window can edit in preview

 🚫 Not supported, Dropped Features

 - Snacks: git bcommits
+  - search in buffers (Sb)
   - terminal - lack prior custom shortcut to send visual
   - explorer snacks copy no autocomplete and require manual type (neotree more convenient + support custom cmd in search within dir)